Eco-Flow/training/eco-flow-training/docs/nfcore_rnaseq.md

 **Step 5.
 Running the pipeline**
 <br/>
 <br/>
 Run the nf-core RNA-Seq pipeline on your input files.
 Read the online instructions of what you need to do to run the pipeline (found here: https://nf-co.re/rnaseq/3.14.0/docs/usage).
-Using your own paths to genome (`--fasta`), annotation (`--gtf`) and samplesheet (`--input`).
+Using your own paths to genome (`--fasta`), annotation (`--gff`) and samplesheet (`--input`).
 You also need to set an `--outdir` name (to anything you wish), else you will receive an error.
 <br/>
 <br/>
 You should use the `--fasta /path/to/genome.fasta`,  `--gff /path/to/genes.gff.gz`, `--input /path/to/samplesheet.csv` and `--outdir name` flags.